laurent-martin/aspera-api-examples/README.md

 If you use macOS, or Linux, AIX, etc...

-1. Refer to [Configuration File](#config): Copy the file `config/config.tmpl` into `private/config.yaml` and fill values.
+1. Initialize the main folder:

     ```bash
-    mkdir private
-    cp config/config.tmpl private/config.yaml
-    vi private/config.yaml
+    make
     ```

-2. Initialize the main folder:
+    This will:

+    - create an empty configuration file from the template
+    - download the Aspera Transfer SDK
+    - extract the SDK to the expected folder.

+    > **Note:** If you don't have internet access on the system, download the Transfer SDK with a system with internet from: <https://ibm.biz/aspera_transfer_sdk> and place the file here: `<main folder>/sdk/trsdk/transfer_sdk.zip`

+2. Refer to [Configuration File](#config): Edit the file `private/config.yaml` and fill values.

     ```bash
-    make
+    vi private/config.yaml
     ```

-    This downloads the Aspera Transfer SDK and extract it to the expected folder.

-    > **Note:** If you don't have internet access on the system, download the Transfer SDK with a system with internet from: <https://ibm.biz/aspera_transfer_sdk> and place the file here: `<main folder>/sdk/trsdk/transfer_sdk.zip`

 3. Run the samples: see next section.